 Here is a chance for you to do much good for the paper and for the readers, and at the same time receive some financial remuneration for your efforts.
 Please, state whether you wish to enter the contest, when sending in subs.
 Send all remittance and subscriptions to Homer L. King, Route 2, Lebanon, Missouri.

 Note: Brother L. G. Park, of Council Hill, Okla., is responsible for this suggestion and he has offered to furnish the prizes.
-We appreciate -Н. L. K.
+We appreciate friends of the paper like this-friends indeed!